-I am a PhD student in Algorithms, Combinatorics, and Optimization (ACO) at the School of Computer Science, Georgia Tech.
-I am fortunate to be advised by Dr. Swati Gupta and Dr. Mohit Singh.
-I visited MIT’s Sloan School of Management in Fall 2024.
+I received my PhD in Algorithms, Combinatorics, and Optimization (ACO) at School of Computer Science, Georgia Tech.
+I was very fortunate to be advised by Swati Gupta and Mohit Singh.
+You can find my thesis here.

 - How do we reconcile multiple competing objectives in optimization problems?
 This question arises in various contexts, such as

-- Fairness in ML and resource allocation, where different stakeholders have different, often competing definitions of fairness [EC23], [arXiv25], [web-tool].
-While algorithm design often focuses on optimizing for a single predetermined objective, real-world applications typically require balancing multiple complex goals.
+rewards(e.g., regret minimization) againstcostor computational efficiency [NeurIPS21]. - Machine learning and resource allocation, where different people or groups have different, often competing definitions of fairness [EC23], [ICML25], [web-tool].
+While algorithm design often focuses on optimizing for a single predetermined objective, it if more usefult to balance multiple complex goals in practice.

 - Combinatorial optimization, where studying multiple objectives provides a unified framework and new insights into classical problems [SODA25] [arXiv22].

-- Can we combine techniques from ‘continuous’ and ‘discrete’ optimization to obtain more efficient algorithms?
-For example, our paper [NeurIPS21] discusses recommendation systems modelled as an online optimization problem over combinatorially rich submodular base polytope and several discrete optimization techniques to improve runtime of regret-optimal mirror descent methods on these polytopes.
+- Can we combine techniques from continuous and discrete optimization to obtain more better algorithms?
+For example, our paper [NeurIPS21] models recommendation systems as online optimization problem over submodular base polytope.
+We use several discrete optimization techniques to improve runtime of regret-optimal mirror descent methods on these polytopes.

 - Can we use techniques from classical computing to improve the performance of quantum algorithms?
 For example, our paper [Quantum23] on QAOA for Max-Cut discusses warm-starting QAOA with solutions from the classical Goemans-Williamson algorithm.
 Our papers [PRA22] [arXiv24] on generating graph compilations for QAOA use classical pre-processing to shorten QAOA circuit and reduce noise in it.